What Constitutes Child Solicitation In Nebraska?

 While the accused is presumed innocent until proven guilty by law, the police and the public tend to believe the alleged victim in sex crime cases.
 Once a person is accused of a sex crime, the police and prosecutors may focus their efforts on obtaining a conviction, not clearing the innocent.

-Berry Law: Criminal Defense and Personal Injury Lawyers provides aggressive defense for sex offenses, including online solicitation of a minor, in both Nebraska and federal courts.
+Berry Law provides aggressive defense for sex offenses, including online solicitation of a minor, in both Nebraska and federal courts.
 When preparing a legal defense, our attorneys strive to protect the reputation of the accused.
 Our sex crimes lawyers represent clients throughout Nebraska, with offices in Lincoln, Omaha and Seward.
 To make an appointment, call (402) 466-8444 or contact us online.